 Enter date and time information.
 Enter the time in military time (separated by colons).
 Enter the month, date, and year (separated by forward slashes).
-View this information in the STATISTICS menus.

 Alarm Relay

 Enable if the alarm terminal block (located on the rear of the unit) is connected to an audible alarm.
 If enabled, the alarm circuit is activated when a network alarm occurs.